 Large PCs, in particular, tend to be well-suited to non-modular PSUs.
 Since these PCs have plenty of breathing room, you can usually spare some of that extra space for cable storage.
 However, it all depends on the case.

 If you do have a large PC with extra storage for wires, buying a non-modular PSU is an excellent way to recoup some of the money spent on the case itself, since larger cases tend to be more expensive.

 Non-modular PSUs, in the end, are an excellent option for a beginner, since all the cables are already in place.
 On the other hand, though, all those extra cables could be a bit tricky to deal with, especially if we’re talking about a more compact Mini Tower or small form-factor case.

 On top of all that, as we’ve already established, a non-modular PSU will be cheaper, too, so it’s also a good option for budget builds, windowless cases, or if you just want to be as cost-efficient as possible.

 In the end, there are pros and cons to each type of power supply unit.
 Depending on the context, any of the three aforementioned PSU types can be either the best or the worst pick.

-As for the fully modular units, they obviously have unique advantages, but semi-modular units would be the better pick for most people, in most cases.
+As for the fully modular units, they obviously have unique benefits, but semi-modular units would be the better pick for most people, in most cases.
 They’re cheaper and there are no major disadvantages apart from the inability to customize the length and color of each cable.
-Still, there is and will always be a market for fully modular PSUs, even if it is relatively small.
+Still, there is and will always be a market for fully modular PSUs, even if it is relatively smaller.

 Which PSU type is your favorite when it comes to modularity?
 Do you like to keep it simple by going with non-modular units or are you willing to dish out a few extra bucks for that extra customizability?
 Let us know in the comments below.